The service description files for Dinit each describe a

 = XXX.YYYY

 - Specifies the minimum time (in seconds) between automatic restarts.
+The

-it is started.
-The default is 0.2 (200 milliseconds).
+default is 0.2 (200 milliseconds).

 - restart-limit-interval